-In the area of Science, 8th grade increased from the Spring 2018 to Spring 2019 STAAR administrations.
+In the area of science, 8th grade increased from the Spring 2018 to Spring 2019 STAAR administrations.
 During Spring 2020, the scheduled administration of STAAR did not happen due to COVID-19.
-Consequently, scores declined nearly 50% during the Spring 2021 administration, as this was the first time students tested after being home as remote learners.
+Consequently, scores declined nearly 50% during the Spring 2021 administration, as this was the first-time students tested after being home as remote learners.
 During the 2021-2022 school year, students were administered all STAAR exams online for the first time.
 There was an increase in the science scores.
 Lastly, for the re-designed Spring 2023 STAAR administration, there was a slight increase (i.e., 1%) in students achieving "Approaches" and above.
+During the 2023-2024 school year, there was a decrease in percentage for all scoring levels in 8th grade Science.